NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - S5X is 5X; on transition to capture state leaves sharingan mode; requires and costs 75%
 - S2X is vanilla S5X, activator duration increased by 2 frames; damage reduced slightly; on transition to capture state leaves sharingan mode
 - 4X requires and costs 25%
+- 2A adds hits to the combo meter; +1 damage
 - GRKnJ travels two frames slower; appears further back

 #### Cosmetic